 What do you think?
 Are there other reasons why more Americans view the environmental movement in a negative light?

-Download Notes: Gallup Environmental Movement Poll (478.1 kB pdf)
+- Download Notes: Gallup Environmental Movement Poll (1222 downloads)

-Download Data: Gallup Environmental Movement Poll (128.9 kB xlsx)
+- Download Data: Gallup Environmental Movement Poll (1146 downloads)

 EcoWest’s mission is to analyze, visualize, and share data on environmental trends in the North American West.
 Please subscribe to our RSS feed, opt-in for email updates, follow us on Twitter, or like us on Facebook.